seewolf/PaperCode/README.md

 ```

 # Result
-## It will auto save the log for each epoch,and save the model with minimum loss on validation set and its result.
+## It will auto save the log file for each epoch,and save the model with minimum loss on validation set and its result.
 ## Finally,it will auto load the model and test it on testset.
+Metrics on testset also record in log file.It will also save the true labels and prediction when testing in a csv file.
-## You can find them in root dir after training.
+## You can find them in root dir after running.

 ![image](picture/example_result.png)